liferay/liferay-apps-content-targeting/README.markdown

  * content-targeting-portlet (/portlet) - contains all the all portlets and UIs
  * ct-time-rule (/shared) - rule used by the audience targeting app to filter
+ * ct-gender-rule (/shared) - rule used by the audience targeting app to filter
- * ct-gender-rule (/shared) - rule used by the audience targeting app to filter user audiences by time
+ * ct-age-rule (/shared) - rule used by the audience targeting app to filter user audiences by time
 * OSGI modules required for the project
  * http-service-shared (/shared)